Soaringxmc/website/content/publication/numerical-study-of-an-iced-airfoil-based-on-delayed-detachededdy-simulation-with-low-dissipation-scheme/index.md

 ---
-title: Numerical Study of an Iced Airfoil Based on Delayed DetachedEddy Simulation with Low Dissipation Scheme
+title: Numerical Study of an Iced Airfoil Based on Delayed Detached-Eddy Simulation with Low Dissipation Scheme
 publication_types:
   - "1"